Principal Researchers

 Charles Knight

-Charles Knight Charles Knight is co-director of the Project on Defense Alternatives.
-In 1989 he founded the Ground Force Alternatives Project at the Institute for Defense and Disarmament Studies, Brookline, Massachusetts where he was a research fellow.
-In 1991 he and Carl Conetta co-founded the Project on Defense Alternatives and moved the project to the Commonwealth Institute in Cambridge, Massachusetts.
+Charles Knight is co-director and a senior researcher at the Project on Defense Alternatives.
+In 1989, he founded the Ground Force Alternatives Project at the Institute for Defense and Disarmament Studies in Brookline, Massachusetts, where he served as a research fellow.
+In 1991, he and Carl Conetta co-founded the Project on Defense Alternatives at the Commonwealth Institute in Cambridge, Massachusetts.

-In his work at the Project on Defense Alternatives, he has authored and co-authored numerous publications.
-These have appeared in such publications as Defense News, Boston Review, Bulletin of Atomic Scientists, Social Policy, Boston Globe, Time, International Security, and Dissent.
+At the Project on Defense Alternatives, he has authored and co-authored numerous publications.
+These have appeared in publications such as Defense News, Boston Review, The Bulletin of the Atomic Scientists, Social Policy, Boston Globe, Time, Newsweek, International Security, and Dissent.

 Mr. Knight has made numerous presentations on peace and security issues at governmental and non-governmental institutions, and during the 1994-1996 period had the honor to consult on confidence-building security options for southern Africa with the African National Congress and South African Ministry of Defense.

-In 2017 Mr. Knight began intensive work on the potential for a counter-proliferation war in Korea led by the U.S. This included a ten-day trip to the Manchuria region of China, Vladivostok, Russia, and Seoul, South Korea, engaging security specialists and gathering regional perspectives on the real possibility of a new Korean war.
+In 2017, Mr. Knight began intensive work on the potential for a counter-proliferation war in Korea led by the U.S. This included a ten-day trip to the Manchurian region of China, Vladivostok, Russia, and Seoul, South Korea, engaging security specialists and gathering regional perspectives on the real possibility of a new Korean war.

 In the last decade, he has turned more of his attention to issues of gender, in particular how conventional masculine performances of domination and violence are reproduced at home, in the neighborhood, and at school – with repercussions all the way up to international relations.